exercism/v3/languages/csharp/exercises/concept/dictionaries/.docs/after.md

 Dictionaries, like their equivalents in other languages such as maps or associative arrays, store key value pairs such that a value can be retrieved or changed directly by passing the key to the dictionary's indexer property.

-In addition key value pairs can be added and removed from the dictionary.
-Keys, Values and Key-Value pairs can be enumerated.
+In addition key/value pairs can be added and removed from the dictionary.
+Keys, values and key/value pairs can be enumerated.

 Values can be objects of any legal C# type including primitives and structs.